Hubsan H501S X4 Review

 The camera sports full 1080p but this is one area where we have to say we were left disappointed in low light circumstances.
 Good lighting was a completely different story however and provided us with some simply stunning pictures.
 Video was more hit and miss and this is where the addition of a good gimbal or drone stabilisation hardware would have made all the difference.

-Check our overall scores and comments in the review box at the top of the page – however, overall this is a decent enough drone for the money but don’t get your hopes up about the camera.
+Check our overall scores and comments in the review box at the top of the page – however, overall this is a decent enough drone for the money ad unless you are going to be shooting a lot of video in low light conditions you will not be left disappointed.

 Hubsan H501S X4 Review Summary